 The trick to getting this DIY right is by placing the right shapes in the right areas, before cutting them out.
-That being said, make sure the triangle is placed on the bottom left corner when your fabric is folded in half.
+That said, make sure the triangle is placed at the bottom left corner when your fabric is folded in half.

 13. Painted Galaxy Tee

 Have fun painting a galaxy DIY t-shirt by choosing colors with the help of a color wheel.
 Before you grab your paintbrush, remember to place a piece of cardboard inside the shirt.
 Also, don’t be afraid to use a variety of different paint styles in your artwork, such as dabbing, twisting, and smearing.
 If you’d like to add stars, simply place a bit of paint on an old toothbrush and flick the bristles with your fingers.